Facebook Pixel

 • Marvin Bracy, Seattle Seahawks | 2016 (100-meter)

-Winter Olympians who have played in the NFL
+Winter Olympians Who Played in the NFL

-There has only been one Winter Olympian who has played for an NFL team.
+There has only been one Winter Olympian who played for an NFL team.
 Johnny Quinn and Jeremy Bloom were both Olympians, but neither played in an official NFL game.

-Herschel Walker, Philadelphia Eagles | 1992 (Bobsleigh)
+Herschel Walker, Philadelphia Eagles | 1992 (Bobsled)

 During his NFL career, Walker would become an Olympian at the 1992 Winter Olympics.
-He was selected to the four-person team but eventually competed in the two-person competition.
+He was selected for the four-person bobsled team but eventually competed in the two-person competition.
 Walker and his teammate Brian Shimer finished seventh.
 Walker would go on to play another six seasons in the NFL but was not selected for future Olympic Games.

-Related Articles
+Related Stories